Ryuu-Naisho/Chord-Progression-To-Midi/README.md

 # Chord Progression
 This program takes in a key and genre.
-Then produces midi file contianing a melody and chord progression following the rules of the key and genre.
+Then produces midi file containing a melody and chord progression following the rules of the key and genre.
 This solves and issue in music production which is creating a new melody and progression.

 ## Usage
 You run this program in the terminal, type Python3 chordProgressions.py